 This is particularly useful in backlights or hair lights where any stray light would strike the lens and cause lens flare if it weren’t blocked.
 Here are examples of barn doors.

-If I had not used barn doors (or some other modification method) the light – which was shining directly towards the camera – would have hit the lens and caused flare.
+By adjusting the various flap (barn doors) the hard light can be directed to or blocked from any area that you want.
+The images below show a hard light being used to light the little girl’s hair.
+I’ve used barn doors to narrow the light to only hit her hair.
+If I had not used barn doors (or some other modification method) the light, which was shining directly towards the camera, would have hit the lens and caused a flare.
 It would have ruined the shot.

 A snoot is simply a cone that is placed over the light source and serves to focus the light down to a smaller light source.
 This emulates a tiny spotlight and tends to make the light even harder than before.